wame/GeneratorBundle/README.md

-WameSensioGeneratorBundle
+WameGeneratorBundle
 =====================

-Extension and modification of the `SensioGeneratorBundle`.
+Modified version of the `SensioGeneratorBundle`.
 Basic usage is quite similar, except that 'doctrine' is replaced with 'wame' in the command names: `doctrine:generate:entity` becomes `wame:generate:entity`